zalando/skipper/docs/kubernetes/ingress-controller.md

 The answer depends on your setup and complexity requirements.
 In the simplest case you could add one A record in your DNS `*.<mydomain.org>` to your frontend load balancer IP that directs all traffic from `*.<mydomain.org>` to all Kubernetes worker nodes on TCP port 9999.
+The load balancer health check should make sure, that only nodes with ready skipper-ingress instances will get traffic.

 A more complex setup we use in production and can be done with something that configures your frontend load balancer, for example